 Attention all chocolate and peanut butter lovers…I’ve got the recipe of your dreams right here!!!
 Chocolate Peanut Butter Cup Cookies are calling your name (and mine too).
 Chocolate and peanut butter is a combination that I just can’t resist and these soft, chewy, sinfully delicious […]

 One bite of our Toffee Cookies will leave you thinking OMG!!
 Where have you been all my life?
 Seriously I’ve been reflecting how truly delicious these little nuggets are and I’m feeling a little guilty for not sharing them sooner.
 Toffee Cookies are the absolute perfect indulgence.
 These chewy, buttery cookies are jam-packed with chunks of toffee and just melt right in your mouth.
 I mean who doesn’t love that?!?
 I love to bake them most in the Fall because English Toffee bits fit in perfectly with all my favorite Fall flavors.
 This cookie dough is simple, but I promise if you add them to a cookie platter or bring them to a cookie exchange they’ll be the star of the show!

-- 1 cup butter-flavor shortening
+- 1 cup butter, softened

 - 1 teaspoon baking powder

 - 1/4 teaspoon salt

 - Step 1 In a large bowl, beat 1 cup of softened butter until it’s light and fluffy (about 2 minutes).
 Add the brown sugar, baking powder and salt to the bowl and beat with a hand mixer.

 - Step 2 Beat in the egg and the vanilla until well combined.
 Mix in as much flour as you can with the hand mixer (about 1-1/2 cups) and stir in the rest by hand.
 Stir in the toffee pieces.